lsds/intravisor/README.md

 ## Pre-built SDK

-You can download pre-built x86_64 vmware image with the SDK from [here](https://disk.yandex.ru/d/Kr6eHel7fE3oow)
+You can download pre-built x86_64 vmware image with the SDK from [here](https://disk.yandex.ru/d/Kr6eHel7fE3oow).
+Credentials: capvm/capvm

 ## Building SDK for RISC-V